dt-alliances-workshops/aws-modernization-dt-orders-setup/workshop-config/README.md

 # Usage

-1. `setup-workshop-config.sh` will read `/home/workshop/workshop-credentials.json` file for Dynatrace URL and API token and set environment variables used by the scripts and expected by monaco.
+1. `setup-workshop-config.sh` will read `/home/ubuntu/workshop-credentials.json` file for Dynatrace URL and API token and set environment variables used by the scripts and expected by monaco.
 This script calls monaco and the Dynatrace API to add or delete the configuration expected by the workshop.
-This setup script will also download [Dynatrace monoco binary version 1.5.0](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/releases/tag/v1.5.0)
+This setup script will also download [Dynatrace monaco binary](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/releases)

 1. `cleanup-workshop-config.sh` script will also call monaco and the Dynatrace API to remove the Dynatrace configuration from the tenant.